joka-de/slass/README.md

 - The login into steam may fail on the first try, because you are probably logging in from a machine unknown to steam.
 In this case the script will freeze at the line "Verifiying Login-Data...".
 Abort the script by pressing **Ctrl-C** in that case.
 Then start **/srv/arma3/steamcmd/steamcmd.sh** and enter the guard code received per mail.
 Refer to the steamcmd manual on HowTo, or see below.
 Afterwards restart the update process by issuing **sudo /srv/arma3/scripts/runupdate.sh**. **runupdate.sh** from now on will always be the file to start in order to **update arma3 or install a mod**.
 - when you see **app_update 233780 validate** arma3 is being downloaded, be patient
 - when prompted, you may copy missions and non-workshop mods into the **./a3master** folder
 - note the output on screen.
-If the installation of mods **...workshop_download_item ...** fails with timeout, abort the update process with **Ctrl-C**.
-This will happen if you download a large mod for the first time and the download takes long.
+If the installation of mods **...workshop_download_item ...** fails with timeout, this is becaus you download a large mod for the first time and the download takes too long.
+The issue is a bug in steamcmd.
+The script will attempt to download it again multiple times.
 The download attempts are cumulative, so each time you run the update, you make progress.
-For RHS for instance i needed to run the script 5 times.
-The issue is a bug in steamcmd.

 **4. Done**</br>
 Put at least one mission into mpmissions and Enjoy Arma3!
 You may delete the **installer** folder now.